McMahons Point: History

 Large numbers of passenger and vehicular ferries travelled between Blues Point/McMahons Point and the city at the turn of the century.
 When the Sydney Harbour Bridge opened in 1932, the wharves of McMahons and Blues Point provided services every 10–15 minutes and served six million passengers per year.
 The opening of the harbour bridge immediately rendered the bulk of these ferries redundant and, in 1935, small ferries operated by Hegarty Ferries took over the former runs of the larger craft of Sydney Ferries Limited to McMahons Point.
 The tram service was replaced by buses in 1933.

 In July 1890, the boroughs of St Leonards, East St Leonards and Victoria (incorporating McMahons Point) merged to form the borough of North Sydney.
 Foreshores were popular for boat building and other maritime activity through the latter half of the nineteenth century and well into the twentieth.
 In 1957, much of McMahons Point was to be rezoned as 'waterfront industrial' by North Sydney Council, but a group formed by residents and architects, led by Harry Seidler, argued for a residential vision.
 Seidler proposed a 29-building apartment development in gardens.
 This redevelopment was in turn opposed by a new council and residents; only two towers were built - Blues Point Tower and Harbour Master.

 A stretch of railway line dating from 1893 runs through the suburb's north-west and emerges from a tunnel at an off-peak storage depot in Lavender Bay.
-It no longer carries passengers as a newer line (known now as the North Shore railway line) was constructed in 1932 which traverses the North Sydney and Milsons Point stations.
+It no longer carries passengers as the North Shore railway line was diverted in 1932 with stations at Milsons Point and North Sydney after the Harbour Bridge opened.